Maile M. Hirota

 Ms. Hirota is an active member of the American Immigration Lawyers Association, having served on the following committees: Hawaii Chapter Chair, 2012 - 2014; Vice Chair & Treasurer, 2011-2012; Hawaii Chapter Congressional Liaison; National EOIR Liaison Committee, 2007-2008; National Mentor, Honolulu District Office practice, 2003-present; USCIS California Service Center Liaison Committee, 2005-2007; National Immigration Reform Committee, 2005-2006; Hawaii Chapter Chair, 2003-2005; Hawaii Chapter Vice Chair, 2001-2003; Hawaii Chapter Secretary, 2000-2001.

 Ms. Hirota served the American Immigration Council (formerly American Immigration Law Foundation) on its Legal Action Center Advisory Committee from 2007-2010.
 She is a lifetime member of the Japan-America Society of Hawaii; a director of the charitable foundation, Dr. Arthur & Bonnie Ennis Foundation, 2004-present; Hawaii Pacific University, Career Services Advisory Council, 2006-2008; and is a member of Hawaii Women Lawyers.

 Ms. Hirota enjoys practicing yoga.
-She maintains a worm bin at home and enjoys spending time with her family, including two siamese cats, Fred & Celeste.
+She maintains a worm bin at home and enjoys spending time with her family, including a part siamese cat, Fred.
 She is a sports fan, especially of UH basketball and the University of Michigan Wolverines.
 She enjoys a friendly rivalry in the office with Stella, who graduated from that other Michigan school.